iq77/keyboard.js/README.md

-# check...
+## check...

-PrntScrn -> keyup only in most browsers?
+PrntScrn -> only keyup event gets handled in some browsers?